bytebase/bytebase.com-old/content/docs/batch-change/multi-tenant-change.md

 3. You'll be redirect to new issue preview page.
 Click **Create**, the issue with the configured pipeline will be created.
 SQL will be the same for all the tenant databases.
 Click **Approve** and **Rollout** if needed one database after another.
 ![cmt-create-issue](/static/docs/batch-change/cmt-create-issue.webp)

-4. When it comes to stage with multiple databases, you may choose to **Rollout current stage**.
+4. When it comes to stage with multiple databases, you may choose to **Rollout current stage** to rollout all databases under that stage.
 ![cmt-rollout-batch](/static/docs/batch-change/cmt-rollout-batch.webp)

 5. Once the issue is completed, all tenant databases will have the same updated version of schema.